In-silico assessment tool for reducing the risk of failure of arterio-venous fistula (AVF) in patients subjected to haemodialysis

 Our ‘How to Apply’ page offers further guidance on the PhD application process.

-If you want to be considered for this funded PhD opportunity you must quote project code SMDE4620220 when applying.
+If you want to be considered for this self-funded PhD opportunity you must quote project code SMDE4620220 when applying.